reactuate/reactuate/README.md

 const IncrementCounter = createAction(domain, 'IncrementCounter',
                                       t.maybe(incrementParameter))
 ```

-`IncrementCounter` in this example also becomes an action creator.

 Reactuate has a helper that allows creating a reducer that (again) makes a good use of tcomb.
 It also takes care of disabling state mutation (however, normally this shouldn't be necessary, if tcomb is used for action creators).